Xiti922/terp-stake/README.md

-inSync by OmniFlix (for Communities)
+Terp-Stake (for Communities)
 ===

-inSync is a collaborative interface for an entire community (or) blockchain network to:
+Terp-Stake is a collaborative interface for an entire community (or) blockchain network to:

 - identify stakeholders such as validator node hosts (will expand to other types of node hosts depending on the network)
 - discover proposals & more!

-Currently, the aim of inSync is to be the default/defacto interface when bootstrapping community activities of a specific chain (on testnet or mainnet).
+Currently, the aim of Terp-Stake is to be the default/defacto interface when bootstrapping community activities of a specific chain (on testnet or mainnet).

 # Requirements